-In this worksheet, we will practice explaining and comparing the effects of homogeneous and heterogeneous catalysts on the rates of reactions.
+In this worksheet, we will practice explaining the effects of catalysts on the rate of reaction.

 Which of the following statements explains how catalysts increase the rate of reaction?

 - ACatalysts are consumed in the reaction, providing an alternate chemical pathway.